winglang/winglibs/bedrock/README.md

 ## Development & Testing

 When running in simulator using `wing run`, request are sent to Amazon Bedrock.
-When running tests using `wing test` or by running tests from withing Wing Console, requests are handled by the mocked service.
+When running tests using `wing test` or by running tests from within Wing Console, requests are handled by the mocked service.

 ## Maintainers